£31.50 £35.00

 Back Nut Length (Excluding Head) - the more chainrings your crank has the longer the bolts and nuts need to be.
 We exclude the head part from the measurement (the bit that often sits recessed in back of the chainring).

-Ofmega chainring bolts, hailing from Italy and in production from the 1970s to the 1980s.
-Made from steel and weighing in at 22 grams.
+Pariba High Pressure tyre, hailing from The Netherlands and in production during the 1970s (yet still new & unused after all this time!).
+Made from rubber and weighing in at 280 grams.
 A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

 TECHNICAL INFO